 How do I get a copy of my rent breakdown for Public Housing/Section 8?

-The Rent Share Letter can be obtained from the Leasing Officer or Occupancy Specialist.
+The Rent Share Letter can be obtained from the Leasing Officer.

 Frequently Asked Questions for Landlords